BorsodChem

-Wanhua-BorsodChem is a Hungarian chemical raw material manufacturing company headquartered in Kazincbarcika, Northern Hungary.
-It is the European member of the Wanhua Chemical Group.
+Wanhua-BorsodChem is a Hungarian chemical raw material manufacturing company headquartered in Kazincbarcika, Hungary.
+It is the European member of the partially state-owned Chinese Wanhua Chemical Group.
 The company specializes in isocyanates (MDI, TDI), PVC and chlor-alkali (vinyl) businesses.
 The main production site is located in Kazincbarcika, Hungary but the production is also supported by other European production capacities located in Ostrava, the Czech Republic and Kędzierzyn-Koźle, Poland.
 Several branch offices are available in Hungary, Belgium, the Czech Republic, Croatia, Italy and Poland.
 Since 2008 a new R&D and technical support center was established in Gödöllő.

 History

 Beginnings

 The establishment of the Borsodi Vegyi Kombinát (BVK) the predecessor of Wanhua-BorsodChem, was decided at the end of 1949, based on the Borsod coal, the water of the Sajó, the proximity of the road and the railway.
 In the new industrial area, a decision was made to build a coal classifier, a coking plant, a coal-fired power plant and a Lignite-based chemical plant (nitrogen plant), as well as service plants, with a budget allocation of HUF 1 billion.
 The giant investment took place between 1950 and 1955, and was inaugurated on 10 December 1955.
 It became the largest industrial facility in the country at the time.
 Deficiencies and errors made during construction delayed the start of continuous production for 3 years.